Embassy of Poland, London: History

-Other sections and the Sikorski Institute
+Other sections

-The Sikorski Institute and Museum is a Polish cultural information centre and the embassy's section for the promotion of Polish tourism, culture and history.
-To this end the institute also includes, at its South Kensington site, a museum of Polish history.
-The museum is largely dedicated to Polish military history and includes a large number of exhibits relating to the time spent by the Polish authorities as the 'Polish Government in Exile' in London.

 Other Polish embassy sections in London include the Consular, Economic & Cultural Sections.
 The first deals with all documentation for foreigners requiring a visa or other permission whose intent it is to travel to Poland or the Schengen area.
 Additionally the consular officers deal with passport applications and confirmations of Polish citizenship made both by foreigners and Polish nationals, they offer birth registration services and can offer information and guidance on many other topics ranging from death of a loved one abroad or transfer of the body to Poland to legal services and recommendations for personal safety.

 Poland maintains the Consular, Cultural Institute & Economic Sections at Bravura House, 10 Bouverie Street, Blackfriars.
 The Polish Cultural Institute was formerly located at 52–53 Poland Street, Soho.